 Fire Ant Colonies

-Colonies are founded by small groups of queens or single queens.
-Even if only one queen survives, within a month or so, the colony can expand to thousands of individuals.
-Some colonies possess multiple queens.
-This trait is uncommon among insects.
-Fire Ant queens are the reproductive females in their colony.
-They are also generally the largest ants in the colony.
-Their primary function is reproduction.
+Fire Ant queens are the reproductive females and are also generally the largest ants in that colony.
 Fire Ant queens may live as long as 6-7 years.
-During their lifetimes they can produce up to 3,500 eggs per day.
+During their lifetimes, they can produce up to 3,500 eggs per day.
 That adds up to roughly 9 million eggs produced during a single queen’s lifetime.
 Young, virgin Fire Ant queens have wings (as do male Fire Ants), but rip them off after mating.